 When your hard drive does not respond to any request anymore, we could say it is dead.
 You may hear vibrating noises when you attempt to boot your computer.
 Shortly after, the booting attempt may stop and nothing will be accessible anymore, including data present on the dead hard disk.
 Before you go to fix the dead hard drive, you might be concerned about your lost data originally stored on the dead hard drive.
-Here, we will show you a professional hard drive data recovery program, how to recover data from dead hard drive, how to tell if your hard drive is dead and some tips on hard drive recovery.
+Here, we will show you a professional hard drive data recovery program, how to recover data from dead hard drive, how to tell if your hard drive is dead, and some tips on hard drive recovery.

 Recoverit can recover your lost videos, photos, music, documents, emails, etc. from your computer hard drive as well as from USB drives, external hard drives, and other storage devices.
-It can also retrieve data from dead hard drive or damaged hard drive.
+It can even retrieve data from a dead hard drive or damaged hard drive.

-In the next interface, you can find all hard drives Recoverit can detect.
-Select the dead hard drive and then click the "Start" button.
+In the home interface, you can find all hard drives Recoverit can detect.
+To recover data from dead hard disk, select the dead hard drive and then click the "Start" button.

 You can preview the recoverable data and choose the desired files.
 Finally, you just need to click the "Recover" button.
 It will get your data back from your dead hard drive.

-Actually, it is quite important to know if your hard drive is dead before you decide to fix it or recover data from a dead hard drive.
+It is quite important to know if your hard drive is dead before you decide to fix it or recover data from a dead hard drive.
 The most common dead hard drive symptoms are as below:

 If you ever try to access files stored in these areas, your computer might respond by freezing.
 When frozen, a computer will not respond for several minutes.
 Its hardware devices such as the mouse and keyboard keys and all the active programs on the taskbar might get dormant.
 If you shut down and restart your computer, the problem should be resolved itself to indicate that your disk is fine.
 But if the computer freezes again when trying to access files on the drive, the drive could soon fail.

 One thing that will indicate a rarely maintained computer is slow processing speed and lengthy boot sessions.
 It is imperative to run a disk defragmentation program once or twice a month to boost your computer.
 If you always do this and your computer is getting slower every day, your hard drive may die any day.

 A dead hard drive can be worrying, as some of the lost data may be extremely important.
 However, you should not worry unless the lost files were corrupt.
-You can recover data from dead hard drive in full.
+You can recover data from the dead hard drive in full.
 These files can be retrieved in full.
 But if you are currently not facing a dead hard disk drive, back up your data to be on the safer place.
 The easiest way to recover your data from a dead disk is via a bootable CD/DVD of Recoverit data recovery software.